hashimoto52/getting_and_cleaning_data/Codebook.md

 2. activity : 6 activity's description used in original data (WALKING, WALKING_UPSTAIRS, WALKING_DOWNSTAIRS, SITTING, STANDING, LAYING)(same as "tidy1_1")
 3. subject : subject's description used in original data

-4. (only in "tidy1_2") value : measured value.
+4. (only in "tidy1_2") value : measured value. ("tidy1_1" and "tidy1_2" are same data, but the way of arranging is different.)
-5. (only in "tidy2") mean : mean value of "value" in "tidy1_1" ,for each feature, activity and subject.
+5. (only in "tidy2") mean : mean value of "value" in "tidy1_2", for each feature, activity and subject.

 - You can see the original description of variables in the txt files in the zip file above.